How To Test The Salt Level Of A Pool

 Testing your pool using a liquid reagent kit from your local pool supplier is another easy and reliable way to test your pool’s salt level.
 Although they cost a little bit more than salt test strips, liquid reagent kits typically run between $15 and $20; testing your pool with a liquid reagent kit is a simple process that will help keep your collection clean.

-To test your pool water with a liquid reagent kit, fill the included vials with samples from your saltwater pool and then add the liquid reagent according to the manufacturer’s instructions.
+To test your pool water with a liquid reagent kit, fill the included vials with samples from your saltwater pool.
+Then, add the liquid reagent according to the manufacturer’s instructions.
 Once you’ve mixed the reagent with your pool water samples, the samples will change color.

 At this point, you should refer back to the manufacturer’s instructions for guidance on interpreting the test results, although this is a simple process that you’ll get better at with time.
 Most liquid reagent kits require you to compare your pool samples against an included color chart to determine their salinity.